winderbinder/devcamp-overtime-app/README.md

 - icons from the font awesome
 - x update the styles for forms

-## Refactor TODOS
+## TODOS:
-- Refactor user association integration test in post_spec
-- Refactor posts/form for admin user with status
-- fix post_spec.rb to use refactors
+- Integrate validation for phone attr in User:
+  # No spaces or dashes
+  # all characters have to be a number
+  # exactly 10 characters